vijaynalli/contour-measurements/README.md

 5. press "n" key to load next image
 6. press "r" to redraw contour on the same image

-it will save image with contours in folder processed images it will export contour lenght in excel
+it will save image with contours in folder processed images, it will export contour lenght in excel names "contour_lengths.xlsx"